psteitz/greppy/README.md

 [![License](https://img.shields.io/badge/license-apache2-green)](https://github.com/psteitz/greppy/blob/main/LICENSE)

 ## What is this?
-Greppy is a little command line utility that dreams of one day becoming a real application.
+Greppy is a little command line utility for filtering csv files that dreams of one day becoming a real application.
 ## Main Features
 Greppy does only one thing, which is to filter input csv files for records that match search criteria.
 Under the covers, greppy generates and uses awk scripts to do the filtering.
 It saves the scripts that it generates,